-The following text is hereby added after the second paragraph of Section 5.1:
+The following text is hereby added after the second paragraph:

-If the transport layer is not TCP, and if the RDMAExtensions key is not negotiated to Yes, then the connection will need to be re-established in TCP capable mode.
-(For InfiniBand this will require an [IPoIB] type connection.)
+"If the RDMAExtensions key is not negotiated to Yes, then for some RCP implementation (such as [IB]), the connection may need to be re-established in TCP capable mode.
+(For InfiniBand this will require an [IPOIB] type connection.)

-The following text is hereby added after the third paragraph of Section 5.1:
+The following text is hereby added after the third paragraph:

-Discovery sessions are always conducted using the TCP transport
+"Discovery sessions are always conducted using the transport layer as described in [RFC3720]."

-The following is a replacement for the last paragraph in 5.1
+The following is a replacement for the first two sentences in the last paragraph:

-When the RDMAExtensions key is negotiated to "Yes", the HeaderDigest and the DataDigest keys MUST be negotiated to "None" on all iSCSI/iSER connections participating in that iSCSI session.
-This is because, for an iSCSI/iSER connection, the RDMA-Capable Protocol provides a CRC based error detection for all iSER Messages.
+"When the RDMAExtensions key is negotiated to "Yes", the HeaderDigest and the DataDigest keys MUST be negotiated to "None" on all iSCSI/iSER connections participating in that iSCSI session.
+This is because, for an iSCSI/iSER connection, RCP provides error detection based on 32-bit CRC for all iSER Messages."

-3.1.6.2 Adjustment to Section 5.1.1 Initiator Behavior
+3.5.2 Adjustment to Section 5.1.1 Initiator Behavior